jdaduica/pycounts_jd25/README.md

 ## License

-`pycounts` was created by Tomas Beuzen.
+`pycounts_jd25` was created by Julian Daduica.
 It is licensed under the terms of the MIT license.

 ## Credits

-`pycounts` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`pycounts_jd25` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and
+the `py-pkgs-cookiecutter`
+[template](https://github.com/py-pkgs/py-pkgs-cookiecutter).